ga-wdi-lessons/ruby-oop/readme.md

-# TO DO

-* Make sure each code snippet flows into the next one.

 # Intro to Object-Oriented Programming in Ruby

 ## Learning Objectives

-#### By the end of the lesson, students will be able to:

 - Explain the relationship between `.new()` and `def initialize()`
 - Distinguish whether a piece of data is best-suited to being stored in a local, instance, or class variable